hgcl/clara-le/pages/posts/indieweb-browsing.md

 dataTag: ["digital"]
 ---

-This weekend, I spent a lot of time jumping from site to site through the IndieWeb webring—[check my homepage footer to start browsing](/#webring).
+This weekend, I spent a lot of time jumping from site to site through the IndieWeb webring — [check my homepage footer to start browsing](/#webring).

 I loved stumbling upon these little corners of the internet that people would customize to fit their own personality and preferences.
 A few of these websites were business-driven, but a lot of them were just quirky personal websites that you would never find through regular SEO.